jn-programutveckling/project-model/model/project-plan.md

 > If I advertise my skills and previous experience, I will get more contract work and make more money.

-Survival strategies aims to avoid threats, especially those witch a matching weakness.
+Survival strategies aims to avoid threats, especially those with a matching weakness.
 To do this, we must execute both internal and external development strategies.
+Example:

+> Because most gamers react negatively to games with cryptocurrency integration, I should avoid developing such games.

 # Risk analysis